benw1672/go-game/README.md

 ### Configuring the clients and server
-Clients and server read the follow params from `go.config`:
+Clients and server read the follow params from config files (`client/client.config` and `server/server.config`):
 - `IP`: IP address for the server to listen at (or the client to connect to).
 - `port`: Port number for the server to listen at (or the client to connect to).
 - `default-player`: Path to a file that implements the Player interface.
 This will be used as the computer player if the server has to pad a tournament bracket with additional players.